bsb808/portfolio/reports/annualreport_2024.md

 ### Curriculum Sustainment and Continual Improvement

 * Led creation of MAE Master Course Plan
 * Planning: Developed teaching schedule and implemented/maintained educational plans (course offerings) for all MAE courses.
-(Need to delegate this.)

 * Led effort to improve internal communication to better support students by documenting processes, thesis guides, expectations, curriculum matrices and course offerings, e.g., https://wiki.nps.edu/display/MAE/Mechanical+and+Aerospace+Engineering+Department
 * Co-taught first offering of new ME1810 - thesis preparation course with CDR MacDonald.
 This is a new start in MAE to address shortcomings in both course matrix development for 2-year students and thesis proposal development.
 Caleb and I developed the lightweight coruse and offered a first prototype.
 The course is now standardized for future use.
 * ABET
+  * Led execution of mid-cycle curriclum review as part of budget-cuts and ABET continual improvement.
+  * Led MAE year-of-record

 ### Halligan Modernization